Deontae Skinner

 Deontae Skinner (born December 18, 1990) is an American former professional football player who was a linebacker for the New England Patriots and New York Giants of the National Football League (NFL).
-He played college football for the Mississippi State Bulldogs and attended Noxubee County High School in Macon, Mississippi.
+He played college football for the Mississippi State Bulldogs.
 He was also a member of the Philadelphia Eagles, Oakland Raiders, and Tennessee Titans but did not appear in any games for those teams.

 Early life

-Skinner played high school football at Noxubee County High School.
-He was named First-team All-State for his accomplishments during his senior year, recording 134 tackles, 28 tackles for loss, 11 of which were sacks, and two forced fumbles.
+Skinner played high school football at Noxubee County High School in Macon, Mississippi.
+He was named first-team All-State for his accomplishments during his senior year, recording 134 tackles, 28 tackles for loss, 11 of which were sacks, and two forced fumbles.
 Skinner recorded 122 tackles and five sacks his junior year.

 College career

 Skinner played football for the Mississippi State Bulldogs from 2010 to 2013.
 He was redshirted for the 2009 season.